-Uncover history through the tales of those near and dear to you with Michelle Duster, author of Ida B. the Queen.
+Uncover history through the tales of those dear to you with Michelle Duster, author of Ida B. the Queen.

 (she/her) Guest/Teaching Artist